-Where there are concerns around Mental health School staff will refer pupils to the school's pastoral team in the first instance.
+Where there are concerns around mental health school staff will refer pupils to the school's pastoral team in the first instance.
 Where though staff have a mental health concern about a child that may also be a safeguarding concern such as potential abuse, neglect or exploitation is considered they should raise the issue by informing the designated safeguarding lead or a deputy via My Concern.
+The school has multiple staff members trained as mental health first aiders and an extended Wellbeing team identifiable by Pink lanyards.
 See: Appendix F for further definitions